Generalized geometric commutator theory and quantum geometric bracket and its uses: Quantum covariant Hamiltonian system

 \section{Quantum covariant Hamiltonian system}

 This section will give the covariant dynamics which contains two different dynamics: the generalized Heisenberg equation and G-dynamics.
 It tells that the generalized Heisenberg equation perfects the Heisenberg equation by considering the structural function $s$.
-Firstly, let's give the definition of quantum covariant Hamiltonian system (QCHS) defined by the QCPB as definition \ref{d1} shown.
+Firstly, let's give the definition of quantum covariant Hamiltonian system (QCHS) defined by the QCPB.

-\begin{definition}[QCHS] The QCHS defined by QCPB in terms of quantum operator $\hat{f},~\hat{H}$ is generally given by where $G\left(s, \hat{f},\hat{H} \right)$ is quantum geobracket . \end{definition} In the beginning, let us start with the QCPB by taking $\hat{g}=\hat{H}$ into consideration, then it formally yields below definition. \begin{definition}[quantum geobracket] The quantum geobracket for a Hamiltonian operator $\hat{H}$ is given by and $s$ is a real structural function only associated with the structure space. \end{definition}Manifestly, this operator $\hat{f}$ covariantly commutes with $H$.
+In the beginning, let us start with the QCPB by taking $\hat{g}=\hat{H}$ into consideration, then it formally yields below definition. \begin{definition}[QCHS] The QCHS defined by QCPB in terms of quantum operator $\hat{f},~\hat{H}$ is generally given by where is quantum geobracket . \end{definition} Manifestly, this operator $\hat{f}$ covariantly commutes with $H$.
 By our construction, the QCHS derived from the QCPB is a transition for the further development of a complete and covariant theory that can naturally generalize the Heisenberg equation.
 Since $\hat{f}$ is an observable, $s$ is assumed to be real function as well.
 Our goal here is to give a description of the method in general for perfecting the known theory such as Heisenberg equation.
 With that in mind, we proceed accordingly.